cado-security/product-help/docs/cado/discovery-import/aws/run-command.md

 # AWS EC2 Run Command

-Cado allows you to execute scripts on target systems using the **Run Command** feature in the import wizard.
+/ Forensic Acquisition and Investigation allows you to execute scripts on target systems using the **Run Command** feature in the import wizard.

-This requires the [AWS Systems Manager Agent (SSM)](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up-ec2.html) to be installed on the instance and admin privileges within Cado.
+This requires the [AWS Systems Manager Agent (SSM)](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up-ec2.html) to be installed on the instance and admin privileges within / Forensic Acquisition and Investigation.
 To support transferring of files over the SSM port forwarding, we require Python 3.8+ to be installed on the instance.

 To use this feature, you must create a script at Settings > Scripts.